 A financial planner will also tell you whether you're better off buying individual small-cap stocks or a small-cap mutual fund.

 Small-Cap Companies' Impact on the Economy

+A small-cap company is typically well past the initial start-up phase.
+It has to be doing well enough to qualify for an initial public offering (IPO).
 Before a small business can issue an IPO, it must satisfy an investment bank that it is a well-run firm.
 Even though small-cap companies are riskier than mid-cap or large-cap companies, they are less risky than investing in a venture before it's gone public.